 A majority of the largest U.S. cities now are demonstrating leadership when it comes to adopting policies that improve the health and well-being of their residents, according to the CityHealth initiative’s updated city ratings.
 But others lag when it comes to smart policymaking.
-See the ratings at www.cityhealth.org.
+View the report and the city ratings.

 CityHealth, an initiative of the de Beaumont Foundation and Kaiser Permanente, offers a close look at whether the nation’s 40 largest cities have nine key policies in place that experts say help residents lead healthier lives and make communities thrive.
 CityHealth awarded each city a gold, silver, bronze, or no medal, according to their performance in the assessment.
 The group also awarded nine policy-specific medals to each city, according to the quality and strength of the laws in place, which address affordable housing, safe streets, and food safety, among other issues.